Celts to the Crèche

 In 883AD, his body rested at the church of St. Mary and St. Cuthbert at Chester-le-Street for a long while, but Cuthbert’s final resting place was Durham Cathedral, where his body still remains.
 His burial is intriguing.
 It is said that when his sarcophagus was opened eleven years after he died that his body was incorrupt.
 He looked like he was asleep and his limbs were still flexible.
 His vestments still looked new.

 In 1104, Cuthbert’s tomb was opened once again and a small book of the Gospel of John, measuring only three-and-a-half by five inches, now known as the St. Cuthbert Gospel, was incredibly found!
 Even the original goat leather Celtic design red bookbinding was still intact.

-Also found in his casket was a set of early 10th century vestments placed by King Æthlestan while on a pilgrimage to Cuthbert’s shrine at Chester-le-Street.
+Also found in Cuthbert’s casket was a set of early 10th century vestments placed by King Æthlestan while on a pilgrimage to Cuthbert’s shrine at Chester-le-Street.
 These vestments were made of Byzantine silk with a stole decorated with Anglo-Saxon embroidery.
 Also, in his coffin, a stunning gold, garnet, and shell pectoral cross was found on his body.
 In addition, Cuthbert’s personal portable altar table covered in silver was discovered in his coffin.
 It is recorded that also an ivory comb, scissors, and a chalice made of onyx with a gold lion was in the coffin.

 Cuthbert’s very simple wooden coffin carved with primitive looking angels along with some of the coffin relics can be viewed in the well conceived and produced Treasures of St. Cuthbert in Durham Cathedral.
 It is recorded that at the Dissolution of the Monasteries that Durham Priory was dissolved about 1539/1540 and the gold, silver, and gemstone shrine of Cuthbert in the Cathedral was torn asunder by a goldsmith and others sent by Henry VIII.
 One cannot help but wonder if Cuthbert was relieved that his ostentatious shrine was now more fitting for him.